r-lidar/lidR/README.md

     devtools::install_github("Jean-Romain/lidR")
     library(lidR)

-**Note for Windows users** : installation might work as well as for GNU/Linux.
+**Note for Windows users** : tested on Windows 7.
+Installation might work as well as for GNU/Linux.
 But maybe not...
 Windows behaviours are... unpredictable.
 Please send me a message if it does not work.
 I spent so much time to make it working on Windows.
 Please consider using a real operating system the next time.
-You will save developpers lifes... and also kittens.
+You will save developper lifes... and also kittens.

 # Features